-Thank you for joining us Brett.
+Thank you so much for joining us, Colin!
+Our readers would love to “get to know you” a bit better.
 Can you tell us a bit about your ‘backstory’ and how you got started?

 What was the “Aha Moment” that led you to think of the idea for your current company?
 Can you share that story with us?

 The financial and banking system in the US just isn’t wired to help customers — particularly those who need banks the most.

 Over the course of my career, I have experienced countless moments that have helped me understand the flaws in the approaches of financial institutions.
 The default position is almost always that customers should be considered the first line of solution for covering costs.

 For example: I first came to the UK just as the government began regulating default fees.
 As a result, my employer was positioned to take a £60 million loss in the department that I had just been tasked to lead.
 My team proposed a number of solutions, all of which were in some way harmful to the consumer.